 Adjustments for conditions of sale usually reflect the motivations of the buyer and the seller.
 Any sales that reflect unusual sale conditions are adjusted accordingly and the circumstances of these non-arm's length transactions are detailed on the sale summary pages.
-Sale 4 is the sale of a property previously foreclosed by the seller.
-However, the property was conventionally marketed, with no adjustment necessary to Sale 4 or the other sales.
+No adjustments are warranted as each of the sales transpired with no reported uncommon sale conditions.